iamchaitanya7/ChargeMapper/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-We would like to thank Prof. Dr.-Ing.
-Wolfgang Maaß and tutors of Data Science course 2023 at Saarland University for giving us the opportunity to work in such a industry-relevant project.
+We would like to thank Prof.M.D.Ingle and tutors of Computer Engineering at Jayawantrao Sawant College of Engineering for allowing us to work on such an industry-relevant project.
 We would also like to acknowledge the following repositories/organizations for making this project successful.
 - OpenStreetmap: (https://www.openstreetmap.org)
 - German Federal Network Agency: (https://www.bundesnetzagentur.de)
 - Humanitarian Data Exchange: (https://data.humdata.org)